tangwz/jsonlint/docs/quickstart.rst

 To create a form, one makes a subclass of Json and defines the fields declaratively as class attributes::

     from jsonlint import Json
+    from jsonlint.fields import StringField
+    from jsonlint.validators import DataRequired

     class MyLint(Json):
         name = StringField(validators=[DataRequired()])